 Get Your Barbecue Fix

 Captain’s BBQ, photo courtesy, Visit Flagler

 After the beach, follow your nose to Captain’s BBQ located at Bing’s Landing.
 According to locals, and anyone who has dined here, Captain’s is one of the best barbecue joints around.
-Pulled pork sandwiches, beef brisket and smoked turkey sandwiches coupled with collard greens, cucumber salad, mac & cheese and smoked baked beans make it finger lickin’ good.
+Pulled pork sandwiches, beef brisket, and smoked turkey sandwiches coupled with collard greens, cucumber salad, mac & cheese, and also smoked baked beans make it finger-lickin’ good.
 Chase the meal with a homemade cheesecake while overlooking the Intracoastal Waterway.

 Become a Florida Cracker